qiyascc/ChapleanDocs/Privacy&Policy/Members/Internship/readme.md

-# Chaplean Confidentiality and Security Agreement
+### Chaplean Confidentiality and Security Agreement

 This agreement outlines the confidentiality and security rules established for interns at Chaplean.
 This document comprehensively details our startup's purpose, working principles, and the rules that interns must adhere to.

 ## Introduction

-Chaplean is dedicated to <Brief Description of the Startup - yaz bura>.
-Our mission is to <bura da> and to achieve these goals by providing innovative solutions.
+Chaplean is dedicated to revolutionizing the music industry by integrating AI-driven personalized music recommendations and social interactions within a single platform.
+Our mission is to provide users with a unique and interactive music discovery experience, helping them find new artists and songs tailored to their tastes while enabling real-time social engagement and creative content creation.
 Our team consists of creative and dynamic professionals, striving to achieve significant successes together.

 ## Internship Program